After living for two years, 23 months to be precise, in my little camper I have moved back into my apartment in Manhattan.

 A friend of mine told me that I had to visit Madison, the state capital and home to the University of Wisconsin.
 Madison is a vibrant and progressive college town and to me a very large city (pop.
 233,000+).
 I street camped for two nights in a very nice residential

 neighborhood at Monona Bay with views of the State Capitol Building, stunning at night with the city lights reflecting in the water.
 I even caught a glimpse of the 4th of July fireworks finale from my camper, not bad for a free camp spot.
-I always thought that California campgrounds are expensive, but they are nothing to the prices charged in the East where campgrounds are only open for six to seven months.
+I always thought that California campgrounds are expensive, but they are nothing compared to the prices charged in the East where campgrounds are only open for six to seven months.
 I have seen places charge $60 per night!
 Bet they don’t have a site with a view of the Capitol Building.
 Large cities are a pain to explore by car so I did the next best thing and rented a bicycle for the day.
 I make sure to have my own bike on my next trip.
 After exploring the downtown and surrounding area, I managed to go for a swim in Lake Mendota; the other big lake in Madison, unfortunately the water was full of algae.
 I was glad that there were showers at the beach/park.
 I can’t say that I really liked Madison.
 It’s not a bad city, I just didn’t like it.

 I headed south from Madison via Brooklyn to Illinois.
 I stayed west of Chicago, no need to get myself into another large city.
 In Illinois I briefly stopped in West Brooklyn.
 It is fun to travel through all those namesake towns.
 I visited Manhattan in Kansas and in Illinois and I stayed overnight in Warsaw, Indiana.